carlodev/SyntheticEddyMethod.jl/README.md

 eval_point = [0.0, 1.0, 2.5]
 ```

 Compute the velocity fluctuation.
-It is then is 'corrected' using the matrix A which is internally created using the `cholesky_decomposition` function.
+For computing the velocity fluctuations, there is a 'correction' using the matrix A which is internally created using the `cholesky_decomposition` function.
 ```julia
 u_fluct = compute_fluct(vector_points, dt, Eddies, U₀, Vboxinfo, Re_stress)
 u_fluct = compute_fluct(eval_point, dt, Eddies, U₀, Vboxinfo, Re_stress)